zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

     SETPROG APF,ADD,DSNAME=ZWES.SISLOAD,SMS
     (If the load library is SMS-Managed library)
     ```
-    where the value of DSNAME is the name of the data set that contains the ZWESIS01 load module.
+    where the value of DSNAME is the name of the data set that contains the ZWESIS01 and ZWESAUX load modules.

 1. PARMLIB member

     The Zowe cross memory server started task requires a valid ZWESISPxx PARMLIB member to be found at startup.
 The file `xmem-server/files/zss/SAMPLIB/ZWESIP00` contains the default configuration values.
 You can copy this member to your system PARMLIB data set, or allocate the default PDS data set ZWES.SISAMP that is specified in the ZWESIS01 started task JCL.

 1. Security requirements for the cross memory server

     The Zowe cross memory server performs a sequence of SAF checks to protect its services from unauthorized callers.
 This is done by using the FACILITY class and an entry for `ZWES.IS`.
 Valid callers must have `READ` access to the `ZWES.IS` class.
 The following examples assume that you will be running the ZOWESVR STC under the IZUSVR user.

     - If you use RACF, issue the following commands: